isaacdenny/blockchain-supply-chain/README.md

 What does our program need to do to?

 1. Simulate a supply chain
-2. Generate a blockchain log of each transaction
+2. Generate a blockchain log of each transaction - [Javascript BlockChain Videos](https://www.youtube.com/watch?v=zVqczFZr124&list=PLggJAWhpyrRxKmetiP3RdTa7VAbGaXWub)
 3. Validate the blockchain record (check for data tampering)

 ![Simple blockchain supply-chain diagram](https://github.com/isaacdenny/decentralized-supply-chain/blob/main/research/Blockchain-in-the-supply-chain-2.png)